SEARCH THIS BLOG

 Un cappuccino per favore, prima di partire...
 A cappuccino please, before leaving.

-That ticket I bought the day before is not dated.
-When I'm ready to board the train I'll punch the ticket into the yellow box to be stamped with the current date, validating it for my trip.
+The regional ticket I bought is not dated.
+Therefore, when I'm ready to board the train I'll punch the ticket into the yellow box to be stamped with the current date, validating it for my trip.

 All the information is here, on this wall outside the station near the track.
 A poster with the schedule, a monitor announcing trains, and the yellow box to self-validate your ticket.